Singular blocks of restricted sl3: Projective modules and Hilbert series

 Equivalently, the $\alpha,\beta$ entry of $P(t)$ is the power series in $t$ whose coefficient of $t^i$ is the multiplicity of $L(\alpha)[i]$ as a composition factor of $P(\beta)$.
 The $K$-graded structure of the Verma modules determined in Section \ref{verma_section} combined with the table above immediately give: \begin{thm} The Hilbert series of our block is \end{thm} The determinant of $P(t)$ is $(t-1)^6(t+1)^6$.
 We record the following corollary on the graded structure of the projectives for future use:

 \begin{cor} The first and second $K$-graded pieces of the projectives in our block are as follows.

 \end{cor}

-\begin{defn} The basic algebra of our block is $E = \End_u (P(\mu)\oplus P(\gamma)\oplus P(\lambda))^{\textrm{op}}$.\end{defn} Since $E$ is Morita equivalent \cite[\S 2.2]{BensonI} to a block of the Koszul algebra $u$, it is also Koszul with respect to the grading arising from the $K$-grading on the projectives \cite[F.3]{AJS}.
-If we write $e_\alpha$ for the element of $E$ which is the identity map on $P(\alpha)$ and zero on the other two summands, then the coefficient of $t^i$ in the $\alpha, \beta$ entry of the Hilbert series above equals the dimension of $e_\beta E_i e_\alpha$.
+\begin{defn} The basic algebra of our block is $\Gamma = \End_u (P(\mu)\oplus P(\gamma)\oplus P(\lambda))^{\text{op}}$.\end{defn} Since $\Gamma$ is Morita equivalent \cite[\S 2.2]{BensonI} to a block of the Koszul algebra $u$, it is also Koszul with respect to the grading arising from the $K$-grading on the projectives \cite[F.3]{AJS}.
+Note that the dimension of the $n$th $K$-graded part $\Gamma_n$ is $3 {4 \choose n}$; compare Manin's quantum Grassmann algebras \cite[\S 8]{manin}.

 \begin{thm} The Hilbert series of the Koszul dual is: